nasirnjs/docker-swarm-cluster/docker-swarm-setup.md

 Node itself Leave from cluster.\
 `docker swarm leave`

-## 8.Deploy Your Service on Docker Swarm
+## 8. Deploy Your Service on Docker Swarm

 To add replicas to the Docker Swarm service with replicas.\
-`docker service create --name nginx --publish 80:80 --replicas 3 nginx` To list the services in a Docker Swarm cluster.\
+`docker service create --name nginx --publish 80:80 --replicas 3 nginx`\
+To list the services in a Docker Swarm cluster.\
 `docker service ls`

-To update the number of replicas for a Docker Swarm service.
+To update the number of replicas for a Docker Swarm service.\
 `docker service update --replicas 5 nginx`

 To delete the "nginx" service in Docker Swarm.\